rbento/cmake-multiexec-nodep-starter/README.md

 ### About

-Template for CMake projects that are bare minimal without any dependencies and are expected to generate one separate executable per C source file
+Template for CMake projects that are bare minimal, without any dependencies and which are expected to generate one separate executable per C source file

 - Useful for projects containing multiple distinct code examples